jesseotk/jesseotk.github.io/content/posts/ctf-thm-snapped-phishing-line.md

 ### Q4: What is the URL to the .zip archive of the phishing kit? (defanged format)

 Looking at the URL we see that there is a directory called `/data`.
-Let's have a closer look and see if we can access it.
+Hmm... can we access that directory?🤔

 ![04](/pics/snapped-phishing-line-ctf-writeup-04.webp)

-And would you look at that!
+Yes, yes we can!
 We have access and there is the **Update365.zip** file.
-Let's copy the URL and defang it like we did before...
+Let's copy the URL and defang it just like we did with the URL before...

 ![05](/pics/snapped-phishing-line-ctf-writeup-05.webp)

 ### Q5: What is the SHA256 hash of the phishing kit archive?

 We need to download the `.zip` to get the SHA256.
-Running `sha256sum Update365.zip` we get the SHA256 hash of the archive.
+Once downloaded, we can run the command `sha256sum Update365.zip` to get the SHA256 hash of the archive.

 ![06](/pics/snapped-phishing-line-ctf-writeup-06.webp)